Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Handling noisy measurement data

-Similar to~\eqref{eq:data-matrices}, we define $\Zm^\mt{p}$ and $\Em^\mt{p}$ as $ $ and $ $, respectively.
 Note that $\Zm^\mt{p} = \Xp + \Em^\mt{p}$.
-We again consider a persistence of excitation-like condition, similar to Condition~\ref{cond:rank-cond}.
-However, now we also require that `the one-step-ahead signal relationship' is not lost due to the noise.
-Therefore, we consider the following assumptions \begin{assumption} Both the matrices $ ^\top$ and $\Zf$ have full row rank. \end{assumption} \begin{assumption} For some $\epsilon>0$, it holds that $R_-R^\top_- \negsemidef \epsilon\Zf\Zf^\top$, where $R_-:=\mc{A} - \Ef$. \end{assumption} In \cite[Sec.~V.A]{dePersisTesi2020}, the discussion that follows the LTI variants of these assumptions is directly applicable to our LPV counterparts.
-That is, it is easy to observe that Assumption~\ref{ass:noisepe} may in fact be satisfied for arbitrary $\varepsilon_k$.
-Hence, we need Assumption~\ref{ass:noisesnr}, which essentially says that the (spurious) behavior in the noise signal that could have been observed as system dynamics is $\epsilon$ times smaller than the actual behavior coming from the system.
-Hence, $\epsilon$ can be seen as an indication of the noise level, such as the SNR.
-Note that if Assumption~\ref{ass:noisepe} is satisfied, there always exists a large enough $\epsilon$ such that Assumption~\ref{ass:noisesnr} holds.
+We again consider a persistence of excitation-like condition, similar to Condition~\ref{cond:rank-cond}: \begin{condition} Both the matrices $ ^\top$ and $\Zf$ have full row rank. \end{condition} Additionally, we assume that we are given a statistical bound on the noise power: \begin{assumption} For some $\epsilon>0$, it holds that $\tfrac{1}{\Nd}R_-R^\top_- \negsemidef \tfrac{1}{\Nd}\epsilon\Zf\Zf^\top$, where $R_-:=\mc{A} - \Ef$. \end{assumption} In \cite[Sec.~V.A]{dePersisTesi2020}, the discussion that follows the LTI variants of these assumptions is also applicable to our LPV counterparts.
+That is, it is easy to observe that Condition~\ref{cond:noisepe} may in fact be satisfied with an overwhelming probability for a wide range of noise processes that generate $\varepsilon_k$, e.g. if $\varepsilon_k$ is a white noise with non-zero variance.
+Note that $R_-$ is proportional to the additive noise perturbation on the state evolution, i.e.,

+With Assumption~\ref{ass:noisesnr}, we assume a bound on this perturbation, which reflects a bound on the \emph{power} of the noise, quantified with $\epsilon$.
+Hence, $\epsilon$ can be seen as an indication of the noise level in a SNR-like sense.
+Note that if Condition~\ref{cond:noisepe} is satisfied, there always exists a large enough $\epsilon$ such that Assumption~\ref{ass:noisesnr} holds.